-44. 44.
-The major thrust of the strategy is the emphasis on health promotion as a means of integrating various methods and approaches to improve the health of the people.
-Integration of methods and actions at several levels results in increased health knowledge, skills and community participation, healthy public policies and environments which are supportive of
+44. The major thrust of the strategy is the emphasis on health promotion as a means of integrating various methods and approaches to improve the health of the people.
+Integration of methods and actions at several levels results in increased health knowledge, skills and community participation, healthy public policies and environments which are supportive of health.
+Priority actions recommended include advocacy, capacity building, plans of action, involvement of all sectors and strengthening of health programmes.

-17Doc AFR/RC50/8Rev.1.
+17 Doc AFR/RC50/8Rev.1.